vkoster/bicep-building-blocks/docs/implementations.md

 But according to the documentation, IP Configurations is a read-only resource type that can only used with the Bicep "existing" keyword.
 Therefore, IP Configurations won't be a separate parameter but will be part of the NIC properties.

-Speaking of parameters, lets have a look of how to configure a NIC.
+Speaking of parameters, let's have a look of how to configure a NIC.

 ### NIC Parameters
 You will find the complete parameter file in the [Repository](https://github.com/vkoster/reusable-bicep-modules/blob/main/deploy/assembler/nic/de/az700/dev/instance01.json).